greenwyrt/plover2CAT/user_manual.md

 Choices can be scrolled using arrow keys on the pop-up.
 It is **essential** that an outline is mapped to `{#return}` in one of Plover's loaded dictionaries.
 That outline/stroke has to be used to select the autocomplete choice.
 Using an outline mapping to `\n` will cause a new paragraph to be started in addition to making the selection.

+## Styling

+Plover2CAT currently uses a `block-based` styling approach.
+This means that formatting changes can only be applied to paragraphs, not sections of text within paragraphs.
+In other words, it's not possible to have two different fonts used within one paragraph.

+Font, margins and other common word processor styling can be set through Plover2CAT.
+Following other word processors, styles can be based on other styles and it is possible to specify the style of the new paragraph following the present one.

 # Tools

-## Paragraph Properties Editor

-The editor will automatically fill in paragraph properties such as when a paragraph is created, or the associated audio time.
-However, sometimes finer control is needed.

-By default, the properties are locked.
-Uncheck the `Lock` checkbox in order to edit `Creation Time`, `Audio Start Time` and `Audio End Time` and `Notes`.
-For what these properties mean and how they are created, see the [Editor](#the-editor) section. `Paragraph` and `Edit Time` are uneditable fields.
-Submit edits by pressing the `Edit Paragraph Properties` button.

-Any new steno input will cause the lock to be re-enabled (and editing disabled).

 ## Styling

-Select the paragraph formatting styles when exporting to OpenDocumentText format.
-The default styles appear under "Current Paragraph Style" to set the style for the current paragraph.
+The styling pane contains formatting controls for paragraphs.
+The styling elements are applied to exported files when possible.
+Changes will appear visually in the editor (like other word processing software) even if some export formats do not support such formatting.

 Default styles are provided in the `default.json` file within the `styles` directory.
 This file contains text and paragraph properties for the common styles using OpenTextDocument element names, such as "Normal", "Question", and "Answer."

-It is possible to indicate a `nextstylename` element.
-Once this style is used, Plover2CAT will automatically switch to the next style when a new paragraph is created, so it is possible to alternate `Question` and `Answer` paragraphs.
+The default styles appear under "Current Paragraph Style" drop-down menu when a transcript folder is newly created.

+### Style Files

+To select a different style file, use `Styling` --> `Select Style File` from the menu, and select the desired style file.

 Any ODF elements allowed in the text and paragraph properties can be specified within the `style.json` styles (the odfpy library uses the element name without the hyphens ie `margin-left` to `marginleft`).
 Unknown elements will be ignored.

 If a `ODT` file is supplied as a template, the drop-down box will be repopulated with the document's styles.
 Paragraphs with pre-existing styles will not be changed so it is best to supply the ODT before writing, or match the names of the styles in the `ODT` document to the default style names.
 The page format of `ODT` will override the page format parameters as well.

+It is possible to indicate a `nextstylename` element.
+Once this style is used, Plover2CAT will automatically switch to the next style when a new paragraph is created, so it is possible to alternate `Question` and `Answer` paragraphs.

 Much more customization can be done using an `ODT` file as a template.
 Plover2CAT will append the transcript contents to the document, so if an `ODT` with a title page is supplied, the transcript contents will appear after the title page.

 Any style file (`JSON` or `ODF`) will be copied to the `styles` directory in order to keep the project self-contained.

+### Style Settings

+After making changes to the following controls, the `Modify Style` button has to be clicked to activate the change.

+#### Text Properties

+There is a dropdown box for font selection (based on installed system fonts).
+Font size can only be specified in integer format (it is not possible to supply something such as 12.5pt).

+Bold, italic, and underline buttons can be toggled.
+They can be used separately and in combination.

+There are four different alignment buttons: left, center, right, and justified.
+Only one of the four buttons is able to be selected at one time.

+Line spacing is measured as a % of line height.
+Single spacing would be 100%, and double spacing 200%.

+`Average Char Width` is a read-only box.
+This displays the average width of a character in inches for the selected font.
+This is useful for setting characters per inch.
+However, actual characters per inch may vary if a proportional font is used (as characters will have varying width) compared to a monospace font (all characters have the same width).

+#### Paragraph Properties

+`First line indent` specifies how much the first line is indented compared to the rest of the paragraph.

+`Tab Stop Distance` specifies the position of the tab stop if a tab appears in the text.
+If there is only one tab stop specified for the style, it will be editable.
+If there are multiple tab stops (such as when the style file is from ODF/RTF), it is not possible to edit tab stops within the editor.

+`Left Margin (Indent)` specifies the left margin of the paragraph.
+This is separate from the `left margin` of the page.
+It indents the entire paragraph relative to the `left margin` of the *page*.

+`Right Margin (Indent)` is similar to the `Left Margin (Indent)`, but for the right.

+`Top Margin` and `Bottom Margin` add space to the top and bottom of a paragragh, hence `(Padding)`.
+Microsoft Word calls this `Space before paragraph` and `space after paragraph`.

+`Parent Style` is a drop down list containing all styles *except the current style*.
+The current style inherits formatting from the parent style, and will use those settings if nothing has been set for the current style.

+`Next Style` refers to the style to be set on the new paragraph following the current one.
+If a following paragraph already exists and has a style, the style will not be modified.
+One can for example set `Answer` as the style following `Question` and `Question` as the next style for `Answer`.

 ## Page Format

-This is used for exporting to OpenDocumentText format.
+This is used for setting the page format used for export.
 The different fields should be self explanatory, controlling the different page margins and page dimensions.

+`Max char per line` sets the maximum characters allowed per line.

+`Max lines per page` sets the maximum number of text lines allowed per page.

+Both `max char per line` and `max lines per page` can have an `automatic value`.
+In this case, it is left to the editor to determine these values based on page parameters.

-Line numbering can be checked or unchecked depending on need.
+`Line numbering` can be checked or unchecked depending on need.
+The `frequency` refers to how often a line is numbered.
+Setting to `5` means every fifth line is numbered.

+`Line timestamp` will add a timestamp to the beginning of the line.
+This value is based on the earliest chronological stroke time of the line.
+Depending on editing, timestamps across lines may not be in order if sections of text (and steno) were moved around.

 This page format will apply to the entire document.
 The values are stored in the `config.config` file, along with other project attributes.

 If an `ODT` file is used to set styling, page format parameters are overridden.